 Generators have many moving parts and each component should be inspected on a regular basis.
 The input from OEMs, maintenance teams, and operational data should be used to create a maintenance schedule for generators.
 Create checklists and SOPs for maintenance procedures.

-Use CMMS and other software tools to ensure that the maintenance schedule and procedures are followed ardently.
+Use CMMS software to ensure that the maintenance schedule and procedures are followed ardently.